Websites in the AI Era: Stability, Security, and Maintenance

 • content consistency.

-Google uses Core Web Vitals as official benchmarks for measuring user experience, and for Largest Contentful Paint (LCP), a loading time of up to 2.5 seconds is considered “good,” according to web. dev documentation. https://web.dev/articles/lcp
+Google uses Core Web Vitals as official benchmarks for measuring user experience, and for Largest Contentful Paint (LCP), a loading time of up to 2.5 seconds is considered "good", according to the web.dev documentation.

 4. Web Platforms and Infrastructure – Proper Definitions

-Global adoption and market share of content management platforms such as WordPress, Wix, and Shopify are independently tracked by W3Techs, a widely used industry reference source.
+The adoption of content management platforms worldwide, including WordPress, Wix and Shopify, is independently monitored by W3Techs, one of the most widely used industry reference sources.

 4.1 Open-Source (OS) – WordPress, Drupal, PrestaShop